-We calculated these figures by choosing some hypothetical monthly earnings: €100, €200, €300, €500, €1,000, €2,000 and $5,000 – to cover hosts at different ends of the spectrum.
+- $100, $200, $300, $400, $500, $1,000, $2,000 and $5,000 – to cover hosts at different ends of the spectrum.
 Of course, some hosts may earn less or even a lot more than our invented numbers here.

-- To this amount, we added the average credit card processing fees charged by external payment gateways such as Stripe and PayPal (around 2%).
+- To this amount, we added the average credit card processing fees charged by external payment gateways such as Stripe and PayPal (around 3%).

 As the Lodgify monthly fee never changes, the saving difference constantly grows as monthly revenue increases.
 That means that with just one or two Airbnb bookings, you could pay for a whole year of Lodgify fees.

 We’ve already discussed some of the benefits of using Airbnb, but one hugely important asset we haven’t mentioned yet is this: Airbnb does the marketing for you.
-For this reason, it’s an ideal solution for many busy hosts who want to rent out their home, but do not have enough free time to dedicate to marketing activities.
+For this reason, it’s an ideal solution for many busy hosts who want to rent out their homes, but do not have enough free time to dedicate to marketing activities.
 By fully completing a listing, Airbnb’s algorithm will ensure that your property shows up somewhere in the search results for your city or town.

 There are things every owner can do to help boost their presence in search results.
 These include: